da-wg/myBlog/content/posts/blog-init.md

 series:
 draft: false
 ---
 Hey there and welcome to my blog!
 This blog will help document my journey into crypto and trading.
-Since discovering Bitcoin and crypto 9 months ago, I've spent all of my free time away from school work researching about everything in the space.
+Since discovering Bitcoin and crypto 9 months ago, I've spent majority of my free time away from school work researching about everything in the space.
 I now feel like I have a good understanding of:
 - the history and major dates of crypto
 - names and what they do of majority of the Top 100 coins
 - major areas of innovation (eg. DeFi, NFTs)